Dorimuhai/SeiraXRobot/README.md

 </table>

 ```
-This Bot is Created by ParvezProject, If your kanging this without fork at least give a credit to get a smile of my hard work.
+This Bot is Created by SethProject, If your kanging this without fork at least give a credit to get a smile of my hard work.
 - SiestaRobot
 - EmikoRobot
 - SeiraXRobot